MicrosoftDocs/sdk-api/sdk-api-src/content/waasapitypes/ne-waasapitypes-updateassessmentstatus.md

 ### -field UpdateAssessmentStatus_NotLatestUnknown

 The device is not on the latest update due to a reason that cannot be determined by the assessment.

+### -field UpdateAssessmentStatus_NotLatestTargetedVersion

+The device is not on the latest feature update due to the device's Windows Update for Business Target Version policy.
+This policy is keeping the device on the targeted feature release version.

 ## -remarks